ALB Ingress Controller configuration

 Properties Type Description

-type string Define the type of action.
+type string Define the action type.

 targetGroup.targetGroups[n].serviceName string service name